openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 ###### Melee Multi-targeting

 You may target any number of foes that are within your reach.
 When targeting more than one foe, you suffer disadvantage equal to the number of foes targeted (2 targets = disadvantage 2, 3 targets = disadvantage 3, etc.)

+> ##### Combat on a Grid
+> Many players prefer to conduct combat on a grid of squares using miniatures or tokens to represent combatants.
+In this style of play, each square on your grid represents a 5' by 5' square.
+Movement only occurs in increments of 5 feet, and you must have at least 5' of movement remaining in order to enter a new square.
+Combatants may not move diagonally across the corner of square containing a solid object that would restrict movement, such as a tree, building, or boulder.

 ###### Ranged Multi-targeting